enonic/old-xp-doc/doc/developer/content-domain/input-types.rst

   in such a field to become a constant when it is implemented.

 indexed
-  Indexed in not currently in use either, but required.
+  Indexed in not currently in use either.
 Thought to indicate if the value should be indexed so it may be searchable, but will most likely be removed.

 occurrences